kasai2210/image_classification_gui/README.md

 $ python gui.py
 ```
 ## Testing on examples
-1) Click on upload image
+1) Click on upload image, upload an image of your choice
-2) Select test_1.jpeg and test it out
+2) Click the classify button

 YOU ARE GOOD TO GO !!